Israel flag Israel: Business Environment

 Purchase tax on the purchase of real estate (0-10% for the first residential property owned in Israel; 8-10% if real estate is an additional residential home or 0.5-5% for Jewish making their "Aliyah"), municipal tax, land betterment tax (varies depending on purchase date).

-Certain good are subject to excise taxes (including gasoline and diesel fuel used for transportation, tobacco, alcohol) at different rates.
+Certain goods are subject to excise taxes (including gasoline and diesel fuel used for transportation, tobacco, and alcohol) at different rates.

 Not-for-profit organisations pay VAT-equivalent tax (payroll tax) at the rate of 7.5% of their total payroll.
 The rate is 17% for financial institutions.